Bundie logoBundie

 Cross-chain withdrawals:

-• Your funds are bridging back to Scroll
+• Your funds are bridging back to your Account

 • Typical duration: 2-5 minutes